ophiolite/ultrasignup/README.md

 * Added jupyter notebook working towards feature engineering of racer-related characteristics for modeling

 November 11, 2016:
-* Create python code to create file of only desired athlete features for modeling
+* Creating python code to create file of only desired athlete features for modeling